Windows XP/7 Audio Recording DAW Tweaks & Optimization Tips

 page file for audio recording

 In the above example, Drive C is set to no paging file.
 Other Drives such as K and L does not have paging file.
 Only Drive E has a page file set to “System Managed size”.
-Make sure there are a lot of spaces on Drive E and there are no programs installed on that drive.
+Make sure there is a lot of spaces on Drive E and there are no programs installed on that drive.

 Fourth Tweak: Turn off Windows default audio